pypa/cibuildwheel/docs/faq.md

 )
 ```

-### Automatic updates {: #automatic-updates}
+### Automatic updates using Dependabot {: #automatic-updates}

 Selecting a moving target (like the latest release) is generally a bad idea in CI.
 If something breaks, you can't tell whether it was your code or an upstream update that caused the breakage, and in a worse-case scenario, it could occur during a release.

-There are two suggested methods for keeping cibuildwheel up to date that instead involve scheduled pull requests using GitHub's dependabot.
+There are two suggested methods for keeping cibuildwheel up to date that instead involve scheduled pull requests using GitHub's Dependabot.

 #### Option 1: GitHub Action